 “One common mistake I see people doing when using dry shampoo is expecting it to act as dry texture spray,” says celebrity hairstylist Tyler Bishop.
 “They are cousins, not twins!
 Dry shampoo’s job is to refresh the hair by soaking up oil and prolong washes.
 Dry texture spray is for after your dry shampoo has done its job and you’re wanting to add body, height and texture.
 Also, do not apply dry shampoo on your ends as this can cause excess dryness.”
 To refresh your ends, Bishop recommends incorporating a dry conditioner like Unite U:Dry Fresh Dry Conditioner ($30).
 “Dry conditioner should only be applied to the mid-lengths to ends to soften and add hydration back into the hair, in between washes, especially if you are using a dry shampoo.”

-Fort Lauderdale, FL dermatologist Maryann Mikhail, MD says if you’re using Cyspera Intensive Pigment Corrector ($162) for hypergimentation as a spot treatment, you’re doing it wrong.
+Fort Lauderdale, FL dermatologist Maryann Mikhail, MD says if you’re using Cyspera Intensive ($162) for hypergimentation as a spot treatment, you’re doing it wrong.
 “Use a thin layer all over your face, not just in the areas where you have dark spots, melasma or hyperpigmentation.”
-Cyspera helps to tyrosinase, which triggers pigment production and melanin.
-It also helps boost the levels of glutathione which is a skin-lightening agent.
+Cyspera helps inhibit tyrosinase, which triggers pigment production and melanin.
+It also helps boost glutathione levels which is a skin-lightening agent.
 “To get the best result, use it all over the face for 15 minutes and do it on clean, dry skin that hasn’t been washed for at least an hour.
 A lot of patients prefer to do it at night before bed rather than the morning.”

 Prescription Altreno (tretinoin) Lotion, 0.05% for Adult Acne is a topical retinoid that has been FDA-approved to treat adult acne quickly.
 “Tretinoin is estimated to be about 100 times more potent than retinol because it’s ready to go as soon as it’s applied to the skin and doesn’t have to go through a conversion process,” says New York dermatologist Joshua Zeichner, MD.